shins-mcintyre/week02-assignment/README.md

 For styling and accessibility I based this initially on that of the example - I want to get the basics right, and only if I have time add my own flair

 Ran a speed test on lowest image qualities - 2000ms.
 I didn't like the quality of the fullscreen images.
 Exchanged them for the original medium quality to see what effect that had: this had no effect on speed so kept the med quality images

+On opening the page there was a blank screen - I wanted it to show the first image in the carousel so I set the background image of the site to be that - this may not be the most appropriate way to do this?

+One of the images used I realised after downloading is PNG - it looks nice but perhaps it's not the most appropriate file type?